clairxc/first-git/readme.txt

-working on git to track my code! made another change
+working on git to track my code! 😬